 When the READFILE statement in the first command file is processed, SRJE begins reading the second command file.
 When the READFILE statement in the second command file is processed, SRJE begins reading the data file.
 When the data file has been completely processed, SRJE begins reading the second command file at the statement immediately following the READFILE statement that specified the data file.
-When processing of the second command file has completed, SRJE returns to the first command file at the statement immediately following the second command file has completed, SRJE returns to the first command file at the statement immediately following the second command file.
+When processing of the second command file has completed, SRJE returns to the first command file at the statement immediately following the READFILE statement immediately following the READFILE statement immediately following the READFILE statement file has completed, SRJE returns to the first command file at the statement immediately following the READFILE that specified the second command file.